rzommers/MISO/rtd/source/index.md

 export PATH=$PATH:[path_to_motor_folder]/Installations/hypre
 ```

-Note that EVERY "export" statement must be repeated upon each PC reboot, if MISO needs to be used.
+Recall that EVERY "export" statement must be repeated upon each PC reboot, when MISO is being used.

 ### METIS